 In May 2013, the NVTA completed the first Priority Development Area (PDA) Investment and Growth Strategy (IGS) to comply with the Metropolitan Transportation Commission's Plan Bay Area SB 375 requirements.
-SB 375 requires that metropolitan areas develop strategies that reduce transportation-related greenhouse gas emissions in its long range planning efforts and recognize the ties between transportation and land-use.
+SB 375 requires the metropolitan areas to develop strategies that reduce transportation-related greenhouse gas emissions and recognize the ties between transportation and land-use.
 MTC's Regional Transportation Plan (RTP), Plan Bay Area, supports local jurisdictions that create more housing (especially affordable housing) by focusing transportation investments in those areas.
-MTC requires Congestion Management Agencies (CMAs), the agencies responsible for programming transportation funds under the RTP, to provide periodic updates on their Priority Development Areas.
+MTC requires the CMA's, who are responsible for programming transportation funds under the RTP, to provide periodic updates on their Priority Development Areas.
 The last update was completed in May 2014.